khyaati/khyaati/README.md

 ### Hi there 👋
-- 🔭 I’m currently a rising Highschool freshman based in the Indian Subcontinent!
+- 🔭 I’m currently a rising Highschool Sophomore based in India...
-- ⚡ Fun fact: I'm a part-time student but a full-time programmer!
 - 📫 How to reach me: www.linkedin.com/in/khyaati-srivastava-82a3761b3

 <!--